Committees are creations of and totally responsible to the body which creates them.

 Develops policies and procedures to implement UWS 8 and UWS 21.

 Serves as a consultative body to unclassified employees of UW-Platteville on

 Minimum of six faculty with representation from each college

 Ex-Officio: (non voting) Director of Research and Sponsored Programs

 Informs the Provost, the Registrar, and the Director of Admissions and Enrollment Services after:

 taking action on unusual cases of admission which are questionable for academic or other reasons;

 hearing appeals from students who question or want clarification on their admission or scholastic probationary status, or grades given by a faculty member;

 hearing appeals from students who believe that they have extenuating circumstances and therefore are requesting a waiver of an excess credit surcharge.
 (All resident undergraduates who have accumulated 165 credits or 30 credits more than their degree requires for completion of the degree, whichever is greater, will be charged a surcharge equal to 100% of the regular resident tuition, on credits beyond that level).

-Minimum of seven faculty with at least two from each college.
+Minimum of sixteen faculty with at least four from each college.

 section 4: academic standards committee